-This Proxy Statement and the accompanying proxy are first being mailed on or about March 25, 1998, in connection with the solicitation of proxies on behalf of the Board of Directors of MGIC Investment Corporation (the "Corporation"), a Wisconsin corporation, for use at the Annual Meeting of Shareholders to be held at 9:00 a.m., Thursday, May 7, 1998, in Vogel Hall at the Marcus Center for the Performing Arts, 123 East State Street, Milwaukee, Wisconsin
+This Proxy Statement and the accompanying proxy are first being mailed on or about March , 1998 in connection with the solicitation of proxies on behalf of the Board of Directors of MGIC Investment Corporation (the "Corporation"), a Wisconsin corporation, for use at the Annual Meeting of Shareholders to be held at 9:00 a.m., Thursday, May 7, 1998, in Vogel Hall at the Marcus Center for the Performing Arts in Milwaukee, Wisconsin.

-The record date is March 11, 1998, for determining shareholders entitled to vote at the meeting.
-As of that date, 114,105,616 shares of Common Stock were outstanding and entitled to be voted.
+The record date is March 11, 1998 for determining shareholders entitled to vote at the meeting.
+As of that date, shares of Common Stock were outstanding and entitled to be voted.
 For each matter which may come before the meeting, shareholders will be entitled to one vote for each share of Common Stock registered in the shareholder's name on the record date.

 The enclosed proxy is solicited by the Board of Directors of the Corporation.
 If the proxy is properly executed and returned, and choices are specified, the shares represented thereby will be voted at the meeting in accordance with those instructions.
-If no choices are specified, a properly executed proxy will be voted as follows:
+If no choices are specified, a proper executed proxy will be voted as follows:

-${\tt FOR--Election}$ to the Board of the five individuals nominated by the Board of Directors;
+FOR--Election to the Board of the five individuals nominated by the Board of Directors;

-FOR--Approval of the proposed amendment to the Corporation's Articles of Incorporation to increase the authorized Common Stock from 150,000,000 to 300,000,000 shares;
+FOR--Approval of the proposed amendment to the Corporation's Articles of Incorporation to increase the number of authorized shares of Common

-FOR--Approval of the proposed amendment to the Corporation's Articles of Incorporation to authorize 10,000,000 shares of Preferred Stock; and
+FOR--Approval of the proposed amendment to the Corporation's Articles of Incorporation to authorize 3,000,000 shares of Preferred Stock; and